Summer image

 2. Use your own Data to Connect the Dots

 Your own systems (PMS, CRM, Channel Manager) hold the real answers.
-They can help identify which efforts correlate with booking trends, repeat stays and ancillary spend.
+They can help identify which efforts align with booking trends, repeat stays and ancillary spend.
 Don’t rely solely on third-party platforms that are increasingly limited by privacy regulations.

 3. Let AI Assist, Not Define

-Use AI to brainstorm, troubleshoot, and accelerate workflows.
+Use AI to brainstorm, troubleshoot, and accelerate your workflows.
 But let humans lead brand storytelling and guest engagement, because that’s where the magic lives.

 4. Focus on Brand and Business Impact, Not Just Channel Metrics

 A campaign with a lower CTR might still drive high-quality bookings.
 A social video might not convert today, but could plant the seed for a future stay.
-Evaluate your marketing through a brand and business lens, not just campaign metrics.
+Evaluate your marketing through a bigger-picture brand and business lens, not just individual campaign metrics.

 The Strategic Shift Hotels Need Now

 AI will inevitably become a crucial part of how we operate.
-But neither AI nor attribution tools should define the brand strategy - they should support it.
+But neither AI nor attribution tools should define the brand strategy.
+They should support it.

-The real drivers of successful brands?
+So what are the real drivers of successful brands?

-→ A meaningful, differentiated brand
+• A meaningful, differentiated brand

-→ A clear, consistent story
+• A clear, consistent story

-→ A guest journey that feels intentional, thoughtful, and unmistakably yours
+• A guest journey that feels intentional, thoughtful, and unmistakably yours

 If you're building a hotel brand that lasts, let that be your north star.